Yihao2020/NLP_Project/README.md

   2) Run the run_BiLSTM.py , command : python model_architectures/run_BiLSTM.py

 4:CNN
-  - To run this CNN model: python model_architectures/CNN.py
+  - To run this CNN model: python model_architectures/CNN.py <br />
-  >> It uses data/train.csv as input and compute the classificiation.
+    - It uses data/train.csv as input and compute the classificiation. <br />
-  >> The output should look like OutputFiles/CNN_output.txt
+    - The output should look like OutputFiles/CNN_output.txt. <br />
-  >> You can also check JupyterNoteBooks/CNN_demo.ipynb to see the results.
+    - You can also check JupyterNoteBooks/CNN_demo.ipynb to see the results.

 5:BERT - based Model
   For this model we used the pre-trained BERT model.
 We tried three variants: "BERT -> Classification Layer", "BERT -> One dense layer -> Classification" and "BERT -> Two Dense Layers -> Classification"